 Peripheral Artery Disease

-Zilver PTX (not enrolling)
+Zilver PTX (follow-up)

 The Zilver® PTX® V Clinical Study is a post-market clinical trial required by the US FDA to provide continued evaluation of the safety and effectiveness of the Zilver PTX Drug-Eluting Peripheral Stent in treatment of narrowing of the femoropopliteal arteries.

-Levant BTK (enrolling)
+Levant BTK (follow-up)

 To assess the safety and efficacy of the Lutonix Drug Coated Balloon (DCB) for treatment of stenosis or occlusion of native below-the-knee arteries.